Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 With 5 days in Las Vegas there is ample time to see the sights, go on a day trip and more!
 For us, a perfect 5-Day Vegas Itinerary would include our tips above for a 4 Days in Vegas Itinerary, then – on the last day – see any sights and attractions that you skipped in the first four days.

-For example, visit (and gamble in!) more of the iconic casinos, lounge by the hotel pool, or ride the roller coaster at New York New York.
+For example, visit more of the iconic casinos, chill by the hotel pool, or ride the roller coaster at New York New York.
 Essentially, use the last day of your 5 Day Vegas Itinerary as a catch-all to visit any of the sights you were not able to squeeze into your Las Vegas Travel Itinerary in the first four days.

-In the city that is designed to entertain, there is no problem planning what to do with 1 week in Las Vegas.
-To create a 7 Days in Las Vegas Itinerary, visitors can approach the city at a much more leisurely pace.
+With so much on offer, there is no problem planning what to do with 1 week in Las Vegas!
+To create a Las Vegas Itinerary 7 Days, visitors could approach things at a more leisurely pace.

-Rather than going full throttle with plans – like attending a pool party and then going out to clubs – do those activities on two separate days.
-Spend (at least) one full day downtown on Fremont Street, rather than just half a day.
-And, perhaps, consider adding one more day trip from the city to complete your Las Vegas travel itinerary.
+Rather than going full throttle – like attending a pool party and then going out to clubs – do those activities on two separate days.
+Spend one full day downtown on Fremont Street, rather than just half a day.
+And, perhaps, consider adding one more excursion to complete your Las Vegas travel itinerary.

 Los Angeles, San Francisco, Las Vegas Itinerary

-Visitors trying to plan their own Los Angeles, San Francisco, Vegas Itinerary can use our helpful tips in our Weekend in San Francisco itinerary and in our guide to Coastal California.
+Visitors trying to plan their own Los Angeles, San Francisco, Vegas Itinerary can use our helpful tips in our Weekend in San Francisco article and in our guide to Coastal California.

 However, visitors who want to leave the planning to the professionals can book a 7-Day tour of the three cities.
-Get more info here!
+Get more info!

-Now that you know how to plan a travel itinerary for Las Vegas, we have a few more tips to ensure you plan the perfect trip!
+Now that you know how to plan a travel itinerary for Las Vegas, we have a bit more advice to ensure you pull off that perfect trip!

 Las Vegas Tips For First-Timers

-Our 3 days in Las Vegas Itinerary is packed with fun things to do on your first time in Vegas – but we have a few more first-time Vegas tips to help you plan your trip!
+Our 3 days in Las Vegas Itinerary is packed with fun things to do for all travelers.
+However, we have a few first-time Vegas tips to help keep things on track and enjoyable for all!

 Stay Hydrated

 One of our top Vegas tips for first-timers is to stay hydrated!
-With an endless flow of drinks and desert sunshine, it is easy for your body to lose fluids and become dehydrated – which can put a real damper on your trip (not to mention, give you a terrible hangover).
-There are convenient stores in every hotel where you can buy water.
-Some places will also refill water bottles – so bring a Collapsible Water Bottle to carry with you.
+With an endless flow of drinks and desert sunshine, it is easy for your body to lose fluids and become dehydrated.
+That can put a real damper on your trip, not to mention, give you a terrible hangover.
+There are free places to refill – so bring a Collapsible Water Bottle with you.

 Stay Together

 Everything in Vegas is huge – the casinos, the clubs and the crowds.
 If you are planning a First-Time Vegas Itinerary with friends or family, stay together!
-Additionally, have a back up plan or meeting place in case you get separated from your crew.
+Additionally, have a back up plan or meeting place in case you get separated from your crew or lose your phone.

 Watch Your Drinks